Maurice Flanagan: Career

 In 1978, Flanagan was appointed director and general manager of Dubai National Air Travel Agency.
 In 1985, the Dubai government employed Flanagan to launch Emirates.
 The fledgling airline received $10 million start-up capital that it repaid the following year, marking its immediate success.

 In 1990, Flanagan was appointed group managing director of the Emirates Group and became vice chairman and group president in July 2003.
 He was appointed executive vice chairman in 2006, he retired in 2013.

-According to Jim Krane, a senior fellow at Rice University’s Baker Institute for Public Policy, “Flanagan was one of the last of a generation of British executive expatriates who helped build the institutions that made Dubai’s success”.

 Retirement

 After more than 60 enterprising years in aviation, including 35 years in the Emirates Group, Sir Maurice Flanagan, executive vice chairman, Emirates Airline & Group, decided to retire in April 2013.

 Awards and honours

 Flanagan was awarded a CBE in 2000 for services to communities in the United Arab Emirates and to aviation, and KBE in the 2010 Birthday Honours.

 The music centre of Dubai College, a British school in the United Arab Emirates of which Flanagan was a board member, is also named after him, as the 'Sir Maurice Flanagan Music Centre'.

 Other awards include Flight International magazine's Personality of the Year, membership of the British Travel Industry Hall of Fame, Aviation Legend award by the Centre for Asia Pacific Aviation, Fellow of the Royal Aeronautical Society and Honorary Fellow (the society's highest award), Liveryman of the Guild of Air Pilots and Air Navigators, and membership of the executive committee of the World Travel and Tourism Council.